salobj CSCs¶

 (If all tests use the same configuration, then you can use build and await

-the objects in async def setUp
+the objects in async def setUp and close them in async def tearDown).

 Here is an example: